When is a leader’s motivation most powerful?

 There are two key shifts that help a leader set their motivation on fire and unleash their greatest motivation.

-I was reading my review copy of Leadership Transformed: How Ordinary Managers Become Extraordinary Leaders, by Dr. Peter Fuda.
-The chapter on fire caught my attention.
-Fuda uses the Fire metaphor to describe the motivational forces that initiate and sustain transformation efforts, including a burning platform and a burning ambition, as well as personal and organizational reasons for change.
+In Leadership Transformed: How Ordinary Managers Become Extraordinary Leaders, Dr. Peter Fuda uses the Fire metaphor.
+He uses fire to describe the motivational forces that initiate and sustain transformation efforts.
+This includes a burning platform and a burning ambition, as well as personal and organizational reasons for change.

 Burning Ambition Over Burning Platform

 For sustainable motivation, a leader should focus on ambition over fear and urgency.

 “In a departure from conventional change literature, I’ll move beyond the notion of a ‘burning platform’ — an idea coined by consultant Daryl Conner in the late 1980’s and popularized thereafter by Professor John Kotter to denote urgency and commitment to change — to the notion of a ‘burning ambition.’

 In this critical shift, I outline how to move from a mindset of perennial fear and urgency to a far more energizing context that provides the fuel to sustain what is often a long and arduous journey of transformation.”